adhocteam/usai-api/README.md

 ---

-**⚠️ Important Disclaimer**: This is an open-source, community-maintained client library for the USAi.gov API.
+**Important Disclaimer**: This is an open-source, community-maintained client library for the USAi.gov API.
 It is not officially endorsed by or affiliated with the USAi.gov team.
 API access requires separate government authorization and valid credentials.